phalcon/documentation/docs/application-cli.md

 ### Module Definitions

-As of 5.14.2 the console processes module definitions the same way as `Phalcon\Mvc\Application`.
+The console processes module definitions the same way as `Phalcon\Mvc\Application`.
 A module can be defined as an array (as shown above) or as a `Closure`.
 The closure receives the DI container as its only argument and is invoked when the module starts:

 ```php
 <?php